vimeo/psalm/docs/issues.md

 ### MixedPropertyFetch

-Emitted when retrieving a property on a value that Psalm cannot infer a type for
+Emitted when retrieving a property on a value for which Psalm cannot infer a type

 ```php
 /** @param mixed $a */